lisakrimbacher/activity_cliffs/README.md

 train_eval_rf = False
 use_contrastive_learning = False
 ```
-Instead of the Random Forest, this flag combination leads to the training and evaluation of a Multi-layer Perceptron (named MLP BCE in the thesis).
+Instead of the Random Forest, this flag combination leads to the training and evaluation of a Multi-Layer Perceptron (named MLP BCE in the thesis).

 ```
 train_eval_rf = False
 use_contrastive_learning = True
 use_cosine_sim = True
 ```
-Here, a Multi-layer Perceptron is trained and tested using a Triplet Loss with the Cosine Similarity (named MLP Triplet in the thesis).
+Here, a Multi-Layer Perceptron is trained and tested using a Triplet Loss with the Cosine Similarity (named MLP Triplet in the thesis).

 ```
 train_eval_rf = False
 use_contrastive_learning = True
 use_cosine_sim = False
 ```
-Lastly, this configuration enables the training and evaluation of a Multi-layer Perceptron using a Triplet Loss with the Manhattan Distance (results are not explicitly reported in the thesis).
+Lastly, this configuration enables the training and evaluation of a Multi-Layer Perceptron using a Triplet Loss with the Manhattan Distance (results are not explicitly reported in the thesis).

+For all Multi-Layer Perceptrons, the best-performing architecture is used for training.